jbcodeforce/yarfba/docs/serverless/lambda.md

     public WeatherData handleRequest(WeatherData event, Context context) {
 ```

-Code can be uploaded as jar or zip to a S3 bucket, and cloudFormation template or CDK can define the lambda function.
+Code can be uploaded as jar or zip to a S3 bucket, and CloudFormation template or CDK can define the lambda function.

-In the Java code template in [folder](https://github.com/jbcodeforce/aws-studies/tree/main/labs/lambdas/java-sample) the Lambda processes a JavaBean and we can build a docker image, push to ECR and use CDK to deploy the function.
+In the Java code template in [folder](https://github.com/jbcodeforce/yarfba/tree/main/labs/lambdas/java-sample) the Lambda processes a JavaBean and we can build a docker image, push to ECR and use CDK to deploy the function.

 ```dockerfile
 FROM public.ecr.aws/lambda/java:11